Art Practice for Sustainability: A Cognitive-Affective-Systemic Framework: Case studies

 The installation contains 10 kg of recycled waste pills (shown in Figure \ref{fig:pills}) donated by the public, whom we reached through digital social flatforms such as Facebook and Instagram.
 Beyond the description of our project, the social media posts disseminated pertinent information on safe disposal of pharmaceutical waste.
 This participatory approach transformed the creation process into a form of public engagement.
 The curated practical guidance and information motivated viewers to share the posts more willingly than usual.
 Notably, we observed approximately four-fold substantial increase in the number of shares and likes, demonstrating how intervention of the creation process can amplify public engagement and dissemination of sustainable knowledge.

-Many viewers described being captivated by the simultaneous fragility and inevitability of the cascading motion.
-Others were drawn to the visual aspect of the artwork---the vibrant colours, the avalanche, and the incredibly realistic avalanche sound generated by the movement of pills.
+The cascading motion captivates the viewers with a sense of simultaneous fragility and inevitability of the cascading motion.
+The visual aspect of the artwork also draws their attention---the vibrant colours, the avalanche, and the incredibly realistic avalanche sound generated by the movement of pills.
 Such curiosity and desire to participate motivated audiences to contribute their unwanted medicines to the installation.
 All the pills used in the work were ultimately recycled through pharmacies following proper disposal procedures.

 By aligning systemic modelling with sensory experience, \textit{SPill} makes visible and audible the entanglement between individual behavior and planetary health.
 It transforms an abstract scientific concept into embodied ecological awareness, demonstrating how the cognitive, affective, and systemic dimensions of the framework converge in practice.